Kaamelott: Plot

-The plot of the series up through Season 5 involves a conflict between King Arthur and his best knight, Lancelot.
+The plot of the series, up through season 5, centers on a conflict between King Arthur and his best knight, Lancelot.
 This begins with a few episodes in Season 1 in which we see that Lancelot is in love with Arthur's queen, Guenièvre.
-In Season 2 Lancelot begins to challenge Arthur; he feels that if Arthur were an effective king, justice would have been established and the knights of the Round Table would be great warriors instead of the clowns ("pantins") they actually are.
-In Season 3 Lancelot decides to go live in the woods as a "chevalier errant" or wandering knight, and in Season 4 his hermitage becomes a fortress and he begins recruiting men.
-In Season 4, Guenièvre joins Lancelot and Arthur breaks various “laws” by trying to remarry with Mevanwi, Karadoc's wife; however, at the end he retrieves his wife, who has had enough of camping out, and Lancelot despairs.
+In season 2, Lancelot begins to challenge Arthur; he feels that if Arthur were an effective king, justice would have been established and the knights of the Round Table would be great warriors instead of the clowns ("pantins") they actually are.
+In season 3, Lancelot decides to go live in the woods as a "chevalier errant" or wandering knight, and in season 4, his hermitage becomes a fortress, and he begins recruiting men.
+In season 4, Guenièvre joins Lancelot, and Arthur breaks various "laws" by trying to remarry with Mevanwi, Karadoc's wife; however, at the end, he retrieves his wife, who has had enough of camping out, and Lancelot despairs.
 Season 5's main plots show Lancelot and Arthur separately voyaging into their own pasts and futures as their conflict builds to a real cliffhanger in the final episode.
 We learn that these two men have been in competition for the throne of Britain since they were born.
-In Season 5, also, Arthur resigns his kingship and Leodagan and Karadoc attempt to rule.
+In season 5, Arthur also resigns his kingship, and Leodagan and Karadoc attempt to rule in his place.
 Season 6 consists of a flashback to a period 15 years earlier, showing how Arthur came to power in Britain as a representative of the Roman Empire but also as the chosen of the gods, the only man who can wield Excalibur.
 We also see how he ended up with such an odd group of "knights" and with a wife with whom he cannot be intimate.

-The final episode of Season 6 brings us back to the Season 5 cliffhanger with Arthur still alive but very ill.
+The final episode of season 6 brings us back to the season 5 cliffhanger, with Arthur still alive but very ill.
 Lancelot, given power by Arthur based on the latter's enduring trust in him, ravages the island and destroys the Round Table, both physically and spiritually.
-The final words of the episode, projected over a recovering Arthur, leading up to the projected movie trilogy, are "Soon Arthur will once again be a hero".
+The final words of the episode, projected over a recovering Arthur, leading into the projected movie trilogy, are "Soon Arthur will once again be a hero."